awsdocs/amazon-ec2-user-guide-windows/doc_source/xen-drivers-overview.md

 ## Subscribe to notifications<a name="drivers-subscribe-notifications"></a>

 Amazon SNS can notify you when new versions of EC2 Windows Drivers are released\.
-Use the following procedure to subscribe to these notifications\.
+Use one of the following methods to subscribe to these notifications\.

+**Note**
+You must specify the Region for the SNS Topic you subscribe to\.

-**To subscribe to EC2 notifications from the console**
+**Subscribe to EC2 notifications from the console**

 1. Open the Amazon SNS console at [https://console\.aws\.amazon\.com/sns/v3/home](https://console.aws.amazon.com/sns/v3/home)\.